LauYeeYu/homepage/content/blog/git-basic-usage-en.md

 > git switch dev
 > ```

+For other references (e.g., tags, commits), you should add the `--detach` option to the `git switch` command.
+This will switch to the reference in a detached `HEAD` state, which means you are not on any branch.

 If `git switch` command is not supported in your Git version, you can run:

 ```bash